St. Hilda Sea Adventures

 - The granddaddy of all is the 11-night voyage to the Outer Hebrides, and to St. Kilda, an island out in the Atlantic Ocean that was inhabited for 2000 years until evacuated in 1930.
 The island is now a UNESCO World Heritage Site and home to a huge bird population comprising of gannets, fulmars, petrel, puffins and skua.

-AND, note that the two vessels are also available for full charters.
+AND, note that the three vessels are also available for full charters.